ApolloTang/study--rush-example--modify/README.md

 I also install eslint in `tools/my-toolchain` (without the need to install it at `apps/my-app`; but this is just an experiment, not for real development us because eslint in IDE won't work unless you install eslint globally.

+Also I have not figure out how to pass argument to eslint command (rushx lint) when executing it `apps/my-app`.